DanielLC/MutantsAndMastermindsBattle/README.txt

 * One character with a side kick 3.1 levels lower is evenly matched against someone one power level higher than them.
 For example, if you're in a PL 10 game you'd be balanced playing as someone PL 9 with a PL 6 side kick.

 * A minion is even against someone 3.93 power levels lower.

+* Multiattack against a single target lets you win 51.4% of the time.

+* Two on two, both characters having multiattack is worth a PL difference of 0.4

+* Four on four, all the characters having multiattack is worth a PL difference of 1

+* One character with multiattack is balanced against four that are 3.8 PL lower (as opposed to 4.85).